zokrezyl/ymery/docs/README.md

 Then visit: `http://localhost:8000`

-**Note**: The demo will install imery from PyPI, so make sure your latest changes are published to PyPI first if you want to test them.
+**Note**: The demo will install ymery from PyPI, so make sure your latest changes are published to PyPI first if you want to test them.

 ## 📝 Adding New Examples